What is Post-Viral Syndrome?

 What are Symptoms of Post-Viral Syndrome?

+Post-viral syndrome, also known as post-viral fatigue or post-viral fatigue syndrome, is a condition that can occur after a viral infection.
 The symptoms of post-viral syndrome may vary from person to person and can even wax and wane.
+Some of the common symptoms of post-viral syndrome include:

 - Chronic Fatigue Syndrome (CFS) and Myalgic Encephalomyelitis (ME)